-Official status packages that are sent to the GameController can be sent in addition to these five messages.
+&lt;sup>1Official status packages that are sent to the GameController can be sent in addition to these three messages.

-Figure 8: Example Sponsor/Team Logo placement on legs.
+Figure 7: Example Sponsor/Team Logo placement on legs.

 Robots send status updates (defined in RoboCupGameControlData.h) to the GameController.
 These return packets must be addressed directly to the GameController PC (i.e. not broadcast) and sent on the GameController return UDP port specified by the symbol GAMECONTROLLER\RETURN\PORT in RoboCupGameControlData.h.